zlab-princeton-internal/jobman/README.md

 The first debugging step is to run `jobman run <job_id>` where `<job_id>` is the id of the job you just created.
 This will run the job in the front end.
 If this stucks as well, please kindly check if `gcloud` command works on your machine.

 ## Contributions & Feedback
-If you have any issues with this project or want to contribute to it, please first open an issue in the `Issues` section.
+- If you have any issues with this project or want to contribute to it, please first open an issue in the `Issues` section.
 This will be of great help to the maintenance of this project!
+- You may also contact Yufeng Xu [yx3038@nyu.edu](mailto:yx3038@nyu.edu) for further communication.
-Also, if you would like to contribute to this project, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).
+- Also, if you would like to contribute to this project, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).